Can Explanations Improve Recommendations? Evidence from Prediction-Informed Explanations: Methodology

-where $\vx_{i}$ represents consumer-level features, $\vx_{j}$ represents product-level features, and $\vx_{ij}$ captures the interaction history between consumer $i$ and product $j$.
-Figure \ref{fig:illustration_baseline} illustrates a typical industrial recommender system.
-We adopt a state-of-the-art sequential recommender system, which leverages advanced sequence modeling techniques like Transformers \citep{vaswani2017attention} to encode a consumer's sequential consumption history ${j_{i_1},...,j_{i_n}}$ as input features.
-The function $f(\cdot)$ can be any ML model selected by the developer.
-Products in the catalog are ranked in descending order of $\hat{y}(i,j,\vz)$ and presented to the consumer accordingly.
+Figure~\ref{fig:illustration_baseline} illustrates a typical industrial recommender system.
+While $f(\cdot)$ may be any machine learning model, in this paper we adopt a state-of-the-art \emph{sequential} recommender system that leverages Transformer-based architectures \citep{vaswani2017attention} to encode the consumer's consumption sequence $\{j_{i_1},\ldots,j_{i_n}\}$.
+We also conduct robustness checks using alternative model architectures.
+Details of our implementation of $f(\cdot)$ are provided in Section~\ref{sec:framework_dnn}.
+Finally, items in the catalog are ranked in descending order of $\hat{y}(i,j,\vz)$ and presented to the consumer.